-The research interests of Elizabeth Enninga, Ph.D., focus on the regulation of the mother's immune system to a fetus that has a combination of traits from each parent (semi-allogeneic fetus) during pregnancy, and whether there are differences in the maternal immune response based on the sex of the fetus in utero.
-This includes studying the local (placenta) and systemic (blood) immune response during gestation.
+The research interests of Elizabeth Ann L. Enninga, Ph.D., focus on the regulation of mothers' immune systems to fetuses that have a combination of traits from each parent (semi-allogeneic fetus) during pregnancy.
+She also performs studies to determine whether there are differences in the maternal immune response based on the sex of the fetus in utero.
+This includes studying the local (placental) and systemic (blood) immune response during gestation.

 - Disparities based on the sex of the fetus.
-As many gestational complications are correlated with either a male or female fetus, Dr. Enninga seeks to understand the role the immune system plays in reacting to a male versus a female fetus during pregnancy.
+As many gestational complications are associated with different risks based on whether the mother is carrying a male or female fetus, Dr. Enninga seeks to understand the role the maternal immune system plays in responding to a male versus a female fetus during pregnancy.
+Taking a sex-specific approach to prenatal care may lead to more-effective management strategies and healthier pregnancies.

 Significance to patient care

-The goal of Dr. Enninga's research is to develop a deeper understanding of the immune system during uncomplicated pregnancies in order to more efficiently and effectively predict, respond to, and manage adverse pregnancy outcomes.
+The goal of Dr. Enninga's research is to develop a deeper understanding of the immune system during uncomplicated pregnancies to predict, respond to and manage adverse pregnancy outcomes more efficiently and effectively.
 Dr. Enninga works with a collaborative team of scientists and clinicians with the shared objective of improving fetal and maternal health.

-- Building Interdisciplinary Research Careers in Women's Health Research Scholar, National Institutes of Health, Office of Research on Women's Health, Mayo Clinic, 2017
+- K-12 Building Interdisciplinary Research Careers in Women's Health Research (BIRCWH) Scholar, Office of Research on Women's Health, 2017

 See my clinical studies